 We have a list of the top cash back cards for all categories in this post.
 Here are two alternative cards from that roundup to take a look at:

 Blue Cash Preferred® Card from American Express

 The Blue Cash Preferred® Card from American Express is one of our top picks for gas and grocery shopping rewards.
-This card gives you a huge 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%), and 3% cash back at U.S. gas stations.
-The card also offers – NEW 6% Cash Back on select U.S. streaming subscriptions & 3% Cash Back on transit including taxis/rideshare, parking, tolls, trains, buses and more.
+This card gives you a huge 6% Cash Back at U.S. supermarkets on up to $6,000 per year in purchases (then 1%).
+6% Cash Back on select U.S. streaming subscriptions and 1% Cash Back on other purchases.
 The Blue Cash Preferred® Card from American Express has a $95 annual fee.